-- Consider vagal maneuvers (avoiding carotid sinus massage in the elderly). - If vagal maneuvers fail, give adenosine 6 mg rapid IVP (if regular), repeat dose of 12 mg once if needed. - Consider Beta Blocker or Calcium Channel Blocker - Do NOT give adenosine to patients with asthma
+- Consider vagal maneuvers (avoiding carotid sinus massage in the elderly). - If vagal maneuvers fail, give adenosine 6 mg rapid IVP (if regular), repeat dose of 12 mg once if needed. - Do NOT give adenosine to patients with asthma

 Tachycardia - Adult continued